russHyde/contented/README.md

 - run the fabric script in `./deploy_tools` - this will clone the `contented` repository onto the webserver, install the python env / update the database etc
-- then add the filepath for your analysis deliverables to the `PROJECTS_DIR` environment variable defined in `./.env`
+- then configure the files that users can see by modifying the `./.env` file, as described in the 'CONFIG' section below

 ## ENV